-The FIAU issues Implementing Procedures – Part II, aimed at the Remote Gaming Sector has been added to Bookmarks.
+The FIAU issues Implementing Procedures – Part II, aimed at the Remote Gaming Sector has been saved

 The FIAU issues Implementing Procedures – Part II, aimed at the Remote Gaming Sector